Overview of this Guide

 The Ken Follett Papers total over 60,000 documents.
 The material is the largest collection of Follett’s work in the world, and the collection is primarily related to his works published between 1978-2007.

-The following inventory is a listing of the folders within each box.
+The Ken Follett Collection Collection tab is a listing of the folders within each box, most with links to pdfs of the text..
 There are a total of 888 folders.
 The main topic of each correspondence is underlined for quick reference.